kumarav1nash/Av1nashOnGit.github.io/Work Stuff/New Email Product Demo.md

 	- no more manual storage and update of sql queries

 - **Code Coverage Monitoring:** Jacoco has been integrated to monitor code coverage
-	- currently we're at 50% code
+	- currently we've 50% code covered
+	- aiming to maximize it as much as possible with initial target to 70%

 - **Built-in Scheduler Monitoring:** The system Will includes monitoring by design.
-Meaning Every Scheduler State will be send to respective team every time it runs.
+	- Meaning Every Scheduler trigger will generate and sen
 #### What’s Completed

 - **API-Based Email Services:**